Skip to main content

 How to get rid of tonsil stones

-In many cases you can remove and manage tonsil stones at home and treatment is not necessarily needed, especially if there are no symptoms.
+In many cases tonsil stones can be removed at home.
+Treatment is not necessarily needed, especially if there are no symptoms.

+• Gentle irrigation.
 This involves gently shooting water at the back of the mouth to try to dislodge tonsil stones.
 It is possible to buy a syringe specially for this purpose, which has a curved tip, or an irrigation kit.
+It is important to follow the instructions carefully, as it is possible to damage the tonsils if too much force is used.
+This may cause pain and bleeding.

-Try gently massaging around your tonsils with a cotton swab to push the tonsil stone loose.
+• Cotton swabbing.
+Gently massaging around the tonsils with a cotton swab can push the tonsil stone loose.

-An ear, nose and throat (ENT) surgeon can remove tonsil stones which are causing problems if you are unable to dislodge them yourself.
-This is usually done if the tonsil stone is:
+• Surgical removal.
+An ear, nose and throat (ENT) surgeon can remove tonsil stones which are causing problems but this will only be done if the tonsil stones are:

 • Large in size.